 The insurance industry in the Russian Federation is in a developing state and many forms of insurance protection common in other parts of the world are not yet generally available.
-The Bank doesn't have full coverage for its premises and equipment, business interruption, or third party liability in respect of property or environmental damage arising from accidents on its property or relating to operations.
-Until the Bank obtains adequate insurance coverage, there is a risk that the loss or destruction of certain assets could have a material adverse effect on operations and financial position.
+The Bank doesn't have full coverage for temporary business interruption, or third party liability in respect of environmental damage arising from accidents on its property or relating to operations.
+Until the Bank obtains adequate insurance coverage, there is a risk that the loss or destruction of certain assets could have a material adverse effect on Bank's operations.
+To mitigate this risk the Bank developed the Business continuity and disaster recovery plan to decrease this impact.
+This plan includes an action plan, how to prevent and timely recover from potential disturbance of the Bank's daily operating regime resulted from non-standard and emergency situations.